 Maple Syrup Educational Seminars

-We enjoy allowing participants to “tap a tree” using a predrilled piece of tree trunk and the spiles and small hammer we provide.
-For schools we usually set up in an empty classroom or the school library and bring in several classes, one at a time, throughout the day.
-Each class requires about 40 to 50 minutes.
-To close our time on a sweet and tasty note, we serve ice cream with maple syrup on top—a highlight for many.
+For school programs it works well for Thornapple Woodlands to set up in an empty classroom or school library and bring in several classes, one at a time, throughout the day.
+Each class requires about 40-50 minutes.
+To close the program on a sweet and tasty note, maple syrup is served drizzled on top of vanilla ice cream—a highlight for many.